Kelly Shoppach

-Kelly Brian Shoppach (pronounced SHOP-ick; born April 29, 1980) is an American former professional baseball catcher.
+Kelly Brian Shoppach born April 29, 1980) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Boston Red Sox, Cleveland Indians, Tampa Bay Rays, New York Mets, Seattle Mariners, and Pittsburgh Pirates.

 High school career

 Shoppach attended Brewer High School in White Settlement, Texas, and was a student and a letterman in baseball and football.
 In football, he played quarterback, running back and linebacker, was a three-time all-district selection and as a senior, he was named the district's most valuable player.

 College career

 Shoppach attended Baylor University, where he played three seasons of college baseball for the Baylor Bears baseball team.
 For the Bears, he hit .333 (168-for-505) with 26 home runs and 121 RBIs.
 He recorded a .993 career fielding percentage, with seven errors in 953 total chances.
 In 2000, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Shoppach began his junior season in 2001 by being named the Most Outstanding Player of the Houston College Classic.
 He hit .397 with 12 home runs and 61 RBI in 69 games for the season.
 He also posted a .998 fielding percentage with only one error in 406 chances.
 After the season, Shoppach received the Johnny Bench Award as the nation's top collegiate catcher.

 In addition to being selected "Big 12 Player of the Year", Shoppach was named First Team All-America in 2001 by Baseball America, Baseball Weekly, Louisville Slugger/Collegiate Baseball and the National Collegiate Baseball Writers Association.